codingvivek/codingvivek/README.md

   💬 Ask me about for any help

   📫 How to reach me:
-  Mail me at "viveksingh9280@gmail.com" or scroll to bottom of the page of "https://codingvivek.github.io/portfolio/" and find CONTACT ME
+  X me at "codingvivek" or
+  scroll to bottom of the page of "https://codingvivek.github.io/portfolio/" and find CONTACT ME

 ## 🌐Socials